Birka: History

-Rimbert and Adam of Bremen's account of Birka
+Written accounts

 Sources from Birka are mainly archaeological remains.
 No texts survive from this area, though the written text Vita Ansgari ("The Life of Ansgar") by Rimbert (c.
 865) describes the missionary work of Ansgar around 830 at Birka, and Gesta Hammaburgensis Ecclesiae Pontificum (Deeds of Bishops of the Hamburg Church) by Adam of Bremen in 1075 describes the Archbishop Unni, who died at Birka in 936.
 Saint Ansgar's work was the first attempt to convert the people of Birka from the Norse religion to Christianity.
 It was unsuccessful.

 Both Rimbert and Adam were German clergymen writing in Latin.
 There are no known Norse sources mentioning the name of the settlement, or even the settlement itself, and the original Norse name of Birka is unknown.
 Birca is the Latinised form given in the written sources by Rimbert and Adam; and Birka is the contemporary, unhistorical Swedish form.
 The Latin name is probably derived from an Old Norse word "birk" which probably means a market place.
 Related to this was the Bjärköa law (bjärköarätt) which regulated the life of market places in Denmark, Norway and Sweden.
 Birka and similar spellings are very common in Scandinavian place names still today leading to speculation that all references to Birka, especially those by Adam of Bremen, were not about the same location.

 Both publications are silent on Birka's size, layout, and appearance.
 Based on Rimbert's account, Birka was significant because it had a port and it was the location of the regional ting.
 Adam only mentions the port, but otherwise, Birka seems to have been significant to him because it was the start of Ansgar's Christian mission and because Archbishop Unni was buried there.

 Vita Ansgari and Gesta are sometimes ambiguous, which has caused some controversy as to whether Birka and the Björkö settlement are the same location.
 Many other locations have been suggested through the years.
 However, Björkö is the only location that shows remains of a town of Birka's significance, which is why the vast majority of scholars regard Björkö as the location of Birka.

 Birka was abandoned during the latter half of the 10th century.
 Based on the dating of the coins, the city seems to have died out around 960.
 Roughly around the same time, the nearby settlement of Sigtuna supplanted Birka as the main trading center in the Mälaren area.
 The reasons for Birka's decline are disputed.
-A contributing factor may have been the post-glacial rebound, which lowered the water level of Mälaren changing it from an arm of the sea into a lake and cutting Birka off from the nearest (southern) access to the Baltic Sea.
 The Baltic island of Gotland was also in a better strategic position for Rus'-Byzantine trade and was gaining eminence as a mercantile stronghold.
 Historian Neil Kent has speculated that the area may have been the victim of an enemy assault.